Your most asked questions answered.

 - Anchor Partners: The Rockefeller Foundation, IKEA Foundation, and the Bezos Earth Fund;

-- Delivery Partners: The COP26 Energy Transition Council, Sustainable Energy for All, International Solar Alliance, USAID, Power Africa, RMI, and IRENA.
+- Upstream Partners: The COP26 Energy Transition Council, Sustainable Energy for All, International Solar Alliance, USAID, Power Africa, RMI, and IRENA.

 Our anchor partners are the philanthropic partners and donors that set our strategic vision, provide risk-tolerant grant capital, and ensure we have capacity to deliver results on a sustained basis; our investment partners provide blended finance facilities that we de-risk in order to allow them to finance a greater number of projects more quickly and to adopt a greater risk profile; and our delivery partners are the organizations around the world that have expertise in bringing both policy and technical and project development to fruition, at the same time as ensuring our goals are met.